How Halloween is celebrated in Germany

 But many households carve scary or fun pumpkins and set them outside for everyone to see.
 This is a good indicator for from which homes you will receive candy and from which not.
 If you do not wish to participate in Halloween you should turn your lights out; only then you will you not be bothered by the doorbell.

 There are fewer Halloween parties than in the US where you dress up and eat gruesome foods, but they are becoming increasingly more popular, especially through Youtube influencers.

 They post dozens of videos on how to throw a great Halloween party or how to make a last minute costume which sparks interests in especially young adults.

 However, many teenagers and adults do not skip this event but visit parties in clubs, where they dress up, drink and dance.

 I never learned a longer phrase to recite but stuck with trick-or-treat or Süßes sonst gibts Saures, because that would do the trick as well.
 When walking through the streets, we would pass usually younger children with their parents, children in smaller groups, or teenaged boys with Halloween masks on who were only in it for the candy.

 A sweet reward

 Fun ghost cupcakes for a Halloween dessert.
 Photo DPA

-Many people, I could tell, had bought their costumes.
+When I was growing up many people - I could tell - bought their costumes.
 I, thanks to my mom, had a homemade costume every year.

 Most people who had their lights on were prepared to hand out candy and excited to see the spooky costumes.
 Others would open the door, seemingly haven forgotten about Halloween, and hand out random sweets or fruit that did not excite me very much.
 (We would try to remember that place and avoid it the next year).